UK Covid-19 infections hit two million but rate of increase may be slowing

 This is up from 3.0%, or one in 35.

-More recent figures suggests the current rise in the number of people in hospital with Covid-19 might have levelled off.
+More recent figures suggest the recent rise in the number of people in hospital with Covid-19 might have levelled off.

 A total of 10,387 patients testing positive for coronavirus were in hospital in England as October 19, according to NHS data.